Below are some questions that I typically get, mainly related to me personally, along with my interests in creative arts

 Who are your favorite visual artists?

 Again, that is a tough question, but my very favorites are currently Vincent van Gogh, Caspar David Friedrich, George Rouault, Edvard Munch, Michelangelo Merisi da Caravaggio, Gustave Doré, Matthias Grünewald, Rembrandt van Rijn, and Edward Gorey.

 What are your favorite translations of Scripture?

-Where do I stand on controversial theological issues?
+Where do I stand on disputed theological issues?